TBC Guide for Shaman Tank Spec “Warden”

 Also alchemy is a good option for making potions yourself.

 Blacksmithing and leatherworking give lesser bonuses.

-For pulls it’s extremely important to mark targets and pull the to your party and totems.
+For pulls it’s extremely important to mark targets and pull them to your party and totems.

-If you spread out threat accordingly, you will have much lower mana issues and mobs wont be peeling off to party members.
+If you spread out threat accordingly, you will have less mana issues and mobs wont be peeling off to party members.

 On skull mark it’s better to cast initial burst – LB+LB into FS + autoattack + SS.

 In case of 3-4 mobs use LB into skull, chain lightning to further targets, FS and SS to others.